 Strokes can affect and alter many parts of the brain, meaning it can drastically affect daily functioning in many different ways.
 The stroke’s location determines whether one loses motor, neurological and perceptual function, and/or experiences visual aberrations.

 About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus, diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
-A neuro-optometrist, such as Dr. Stein, can help you regain visual function, memory, and balance while reducing blurriness, dizziness, double-vision, and other related symptoms following a stroke.
+A neuro-optometrist, such as our eye doctors, can help you regain visual function, memory, and balance while reducing blurriness, dizziness, double-vision, and other related symptoms following a stroke.

 What is a Stroke?

 A stroke occurs when there is an interruption of the blood flow to an area of the brain.